warrenchewepener/Walther-PPK-007/README.md

-A simple James Bond reaction from the user
+This is a simple program on James Bond where you as the user react with James Bond